Robust Solutions of Nonlinear Least Squares Problems via Min-max Optimization

-Note that for nonconvex-nonconcave min-max optimization, a local minimax point must satisfy the first order condition, but a minimax point is not necessarily a stationary point\cite{Jiang-Chen}.
+Note that for nonconvex-nonconcave min-max optimization, a local minimax point must satisfy the first order condition, but a global minimax point is not necessarily a stationary point \citep{Jiang-Chen}.

-This example shows that a min-max problem for robust linear least squares problems does not have a saddle point, a local saddle point and a local minimax point, while it has first order stationary points and minimax points.
-However, the set of first order stationary points and the set of minimax points do not have a common point.
+In this example we present a min-max problem for robust linear least squares problems which does not have a saddle point, a local saddle point and a local minimax point, while it has first order stationary points and global minimax points.
+However, the set of first order stationary points and the set of global minimax points do not have a common point.

 This example also shows that the study of the value function of the inner maximization problem is important.
 In \S~\ref{subsec:value}, we give a proof of closed form expression (\ref{inner}) for the inner value function.
 Using the inner value function, we prove the existence of a minimax point of the robust nonlinear least squares problem (\ref{eq2}).
-In \S~\ref{subsec:nlsq} we apply that formula to obtain a complexity bound for finding a first order stationary point for a minimax point of (\ref{eq2}).
-Finally, in \S~\ref{sec:stable} we apply the formula to expose some connections between solutions of (\ref{eq2}) and those of (\ref{nls}), and give error bounds from any solution of nonlinear least squares problem (\ref{nls}) to the set of minimizers of $\varphi.$
+In \S~\ref{sec:stable}, we apply the formula to expose some connections between solutions of (\ref{eq2}) and those of (\ref{nls}), and give error bounds from any solution of nonlinear least squares problem (\ref{nls}) to the set of minimizers of $\varphi.$ In \S~\ref{smooth}, we propose a smoothing method with the formula to obtain a complexity bound for finding an $\epsilon$ minimax critical point of a global minimax point of (\ref{eq2}).
+In \S~\ref{LsvRLs}, we compare least squares solutions and robust least squares solutions in the worst-case, and show the difference of their worst-case residual errors increases linearly as the tolerance of the noise increases.
+Moreover, we present numerical results of integral equations with uncertain data to show the robustness of solutions of our approach.